Nazulka/Poster-Panda/TESTING.md

 ## Performance Testing

 Performance testing was carried out using Lighthouse in Chrome Developer Tools.
 The tests had shown an excellent performance and accessibility results for desktop devices.
-Steps taken to improve performance for the mobile devices following the initial tests.
+Steps taken to improve performance for the mobile devices following the initial tests, such as resizing and compressing the images used throughout the site.

 ## Browser Compatibility Testing